 - Do you need facts before taking on a task, or do you lead with your gut?

-Those are the two main aspects of DISC, and those alone can tell you a lot about where you might struggle.
-It also might give you an idea of what kind of accountability will work best for you in and out of sales.
+Those are the two main aspects of DiSC, and those alone can tell you a lot about where you might struggle.
+It can also give you an idea of what kind of accountability will work best for you in and out of sales.

 Also, yes, if you’re going to take an assessment, it needs to be a paid one.
 Free assessments only tell you the most basic, surface-level aspects of your personality.

 Plus, an assessment coach or expert can go over the results with you, adding to the depth and amount of insight you can gain about your strengths/challenges, your communication and selling style, and how to adapt it in sales conversations.

 One of the greatest things sales managers can do for their sales reps is to have them take personality assessments.
 The knowledge that both parties get from them will make everybody’s jobs so much easier and more fulfilling.

 Once you know where you’re going to have to push yourself a little harder in your sales role, you can build trackable KPIs and accountability around them.
 (If you’re not sure how to set KPIs, I go deeper into that in my book, Selling From Scratch.)